 Blend 1 teaspoon of Dawn dish soap or pure castile soap into a gallon of water to make an emulsion.

+How often to spray neem oil for thrips will depend on the severity of the infestation.
 Spray the entire plant at dusk or dawn, getting every little crack.

 The neem will dissipate without leaving residue in about 45 minutes to an hour.